zk/habitat/README.md

 5. Create a dev.clj in your resources/habitat directory:
         ;; dev.clj
         {:my-config-item :hello-world-from-dev}
-6. Start a repl and run:
-        user=> (require 'habitat)
-        user=> (habitat/habitat)   ;defaults to :dev enviroment
+6. Update your dependencies, start a repl and run: user=> (require 'habitat) user=> (habitat/habitat)   ;defaults to :dev enviroment {:my-config-item :hello-world-from-dev}
-        {:my-config-item :hello-world-from-dev}